shazhe/ati-biobank/Week3Sum.md

 3. Multiple entries for a single question
     * how to represent these variables ?
     * how to treat each possible answers ?

         > Examples 1: Leasure activities

-	> Examples 2: Diagnosis
+	> Example 2: Diagnosis

 4. Orthers messiness -- how to spot them?
     * bad encoding of levels of categorical variables

-	> Examples: how often do you smoke?
+        > Example: how often do you smoke?

     * inconsistent answers

-	> Examples: never smoked and used to smoke everyday.
+	> Example: never smoked and used to smoke everyday.

 ------

 ## Future Work